 Banda’s faculty adviser, assistant professor Gerry Lucas also filed support of her nomination.

 “I am honored that they took the time to make these recommendations,” Banda said.
-“It seems that they did a wonderful job.”
+“It seems that they did a wonderful job.
+I also wish to thank Leigha Compson in the CET Dean's office for her efforts in support of my nomination.”

 For a third consecutive year, the College of Engineering Technology has seen a student